-Students may resign from all of their classes in any semester up until the end of the semester.
-These students are required to sign a statement indicating they understand impacts of the resignation and are encouraged to visit with an advisor if they have concerns.
-When graded, a resignation results in grades of W4.
+Students may resign from all of their classes in any semester prior to the start of finals week.
+Students are required to sign a statement indicating they understand impacts of the resignation and are encouraged to visit with an advisor if they have concerns.
+When graded, a resignation results in a grade of W4.